Black Adam

 Akron Comicon was in full swing.

 The con has grown every year so we’ve once again relocated; this time to the Goodyear Hall on the outskirts of the city.
 With this particular move came parking problems.
 The lots filled up fast, but we managed to grab a small patch of street a half block away in a nice shady area next to construction.
 It was windy and freezing Maddie and me in our costumes.
 The food trucks we passed looked awfully warm.
-(I regret not grabbing some Swenson’s)
+(I 45344798_10156200733579514_309001933211828224_nregret not grabbing some Swenson’s)

 Inside I made a beeline for Jon Bogdanove’s table.
 The last time he was here, his line was terribly long, and after waiting an hour, I ended up having to bail (Kiddo had a birthday party I had to get her to.).
 The line wasn’t as bad this time, and after half an hour we were face to face with one of my favorite Superman artists.
 Bogdanove is a Superman fan himself – his son is named Kal-El- and he gushed over Maddie’s Supergirl suit, expressing delight that she was actually carrying around Streaky the Supercat in her own little basket.